prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 - `hb_cache_path`: the path where the UUID may be retrieved. https://hb_cache_host/hb_cache_path?uuid=hb_uuid
 - `hb_uuid_{bidderName}`: the cache ID for the highest video bid from {bidderName} in each imp.

-In addition to the caveats noted for cache.bids, these will exist _only if the relevant Bids are for Video_.
+In addition to the caveats noted for cache.bids, these will exist only if there are video bids.
 If the keys exist, the values can be used to fetch the bid's VAST XML from Prebid Cache directly.

 ##### GDPR